 - 1. The Sustainability Working Group will meet at least once per term.
-The group will report into the Domestic and Establishment Committee. - 2.
-The group will be responsible for the development of an environmental sustainability plan as set out in the "Approach to ESG" paper that was presented to General Purposes Committee, Finance and Estates Committee and Governing Body. - 3.
+The group will report into the Domestic and Establishment Committee. - The group will be responsible for the development of an environmental sustainability plan as set out in the "Approach to ESG" paper that was presented to General Purposes Committee, Finance and Estates Committee and Governing Body. - 3.
 The environmental sustainability plan will establish a timeframe for, and actions needed to achieve net zero carbon and biodiversity gains.
 Once approved by Governing Body this will then be monitored through reports to Domestic and Establish Committee via the Domestic and Establishment Sub-Committee. - 4.
 The plan will encompass College operations in the first instance, and then consider the broader commercial, agricultural and investment portfolios.

-The Working Group comprises representatives from across the College community, including Fellows, staff, students and subsidiary companies, and is chaired by alumna Briony Fitzsimons, an expert on sustainability strategy and policy.
+The Working Group comprises representatives from across the College community, including Fellows, staff, students, Bainton Road Nursery and subsidiary companies.